ilyausorov/meanjs-stack-MVC/README.md

 # meanjs-stack-MVC
 Reorganized the MEANJS.org repo into an easier to work with folder structure based on using MVC first.
 Hope this helps folks use the Mean stack more easily.
+Forked from mean.js 5.0.

 Obviously full credit to the Meanjs team for this fantastic stack: https://github.com/meanjs/mean.
 See their page for full instructions.